roshantariq/Environmental-Perception-DS-CW-/README.md

 # Environmental-Perception-DS-CW-
 The aim of this analysis is to identify key relations between a players' in-game behaviour to thier environmental opinions, and classifying individuals as either human-centric (Non Environmental Friendly) or Environmentalist (Environmental Friendly) based on their responses to this questionnaire.

+This notebook discusses the relationship between in-game player behaviours and their real-life environmental perceptions by using the dataset derived from 640 game players.
+Animal Crossing: New Horizons (ACNH) came out in March 2020.
+The dataset has been designed by collecting necessary data from the players across 29 countries using Google Forms, which includes six major categories: Socio-Demographic Profile, COVID-19 Concerns, Environmental Perceptions, Game Playing Habits, In-Game Behaviour and Game-Playing Feeling.